 If a given work cited in the bibliography or reference list be excessively long due to title or subtitle, there are provisions for making the complete citation in the reference list and then using an abbreviated form in the notes list to avoid excessive documentation.

-The following example shows how to cite a work of fiction in bibliography and journal article format according to the Chicago Manual of Style:
+The following examples show how to cite a work of fiction in book and journal article format according to The Chicago Manual of Style:

 Note entries are numbered for reference in the main body of work.
-The author’s name is given first name first rather than last name first as seen in the bibliographic entry.
+The author’s first name is given first rather than the last name, as seen in the bibliographic entry.
 The inclusion of publishing city, publisher and year of publication remain the same.

 Here is an example of a bibliographic online citation:

-The previous citation examples are just a small sampling of the various types of citations covered by the Chicago Manual of Style.
-More specific guidelines for other citation types can be found at the Chicago Manual of Style homepage as well as on a variety of other websites including:
+These citation examples are just a small sampling of the various types of citations covered by The Chicago Manual of Style.
+More specific guidelines for citation types can be found at the Chicago Manual of Style website as well as other websites including:

-These online references can cover the full breadth of the requirements for Chicago Style citations.
+These online references can cover the full breadth of the requirements for Chicago/Turabian style citations.